“GOLDEN BOY” Oscar De La Hoya, brutally ended his war of words with Fernando Vargas, at the Mandalay Bay Events Center, Nevada on September 14, 2002.

 In 1997, Vargas was drafted in to Pernell Whitaker’s training camp, as the Virginia man squared off against De La Hoya.
 “Golden Boy” took a unanimous decision, much to the dissatisfaction of his bitter rival.
 Public displays of animosity continued between the fighters, who both resided in California.

 In December 2001, Vargas looked to have landed an opportunity to settle the score in the ring.
 The bout, however, did not make it out of the boardroom, with both men unable to agree terms.
 Despite the December date collapsing, talks continued behind the scenes and contracts were eventually signed for May 2002.

 Deep into training camp, De La Hoya sustained an injury to his left hand.
-The former Olympic gold medallist was forced to pull out, just four weeks before the world championship showdown.
+The Olympic gold medallist was forced to pull out, just four weeks before the world championship showdown.
 Seven days later, the fight which had captured mainstream attention, was promptly re-scheduled for September.

 Come fight week, the pre-fight posturing was in full flow.
 De La Hoya, who ordinarily did his talking with his fists, goaded the American as their historic bad feeling began to boil.